laurathepluralized/scrimmage/docs/source/tutorials/openai-plugin.rst

   [ 50%] Built target MyOpenAISensor_plugin
   [100%] Built target SimpleLearner

-In general, the scrimmage openai interface allows you to customize the environment in the following ways:
+In general, the scrimmage OpenAI interface allows you to customize the environment in the following ways:

     * n agents - The most common scenario is 1 agent but SCRIMMAGE also